nilanshutwinkle/random-notes/Intro to Machine Learning with TensorFlow/supervised-learning/ensemble-methods/README.md

 ## 4. Bagging

-* **Bagging** algorithm:
+* Bagging algorithm:
-    1. Build a weak module using subset of the data points
+    1. Build a weak model using subset of the data points
     2. Repeat step 1 _n_ times
     3. For each observation, run in all weak learners, and vote on solution

 ## 5. AdaBoost

-* **Adaboost** is a boosting algorithm that iteratively creates weak models, putting increasing weight on misclassifications
+* **Adaboost**: boosting algorithm that iteratively creates weak models, putting increasing weight on misclassifications

 ## 6. Weighting the Data